 Bob was predeceased by his wife of 61 years, Bernice (2017), his son Robert G. Conner, Jr., (2002), daughter Lynn M. Conner (2005) and sister Helen Taylor.

 Due to the pandemic currently ravishing our country, there will be no viewing or celebration of Bob’s life at this time.
-Inurnment, for Bob and Bernice, will occur in the family lot in the Jericho Center Cemetery on September 24, 2020.
+Inurnment, for Bob and Bernice, will occur in the family lot in the Jericho Center Cemetery at 11:00 am on Thursday, September 24, 2020.
 Memorial contributions in Bob’s memory may be made to The American Legion Post #91 Color Guard.

 The family also invites you to share your memories and condolences by visiting www.awrfh.com.